grpc/proposal/A29-xds-tls-security.md

 provider whereas a client running in cloud may use a cloud-vendor provided implementation to obtain the certificate.

-gRPC provides a `CertificateProvider` plugin API that can support multiple implementations.
+gRPC offers a `CertificateProvider` plugin API that can support multiple implementations.
 The plugin API is not currently public, so applications cannot currently add their own provider implementations although we might make this API public in the future.
 However gRPC currently includes a `file_watcher` provider implementation - descibed [below][FILE-WATCHER-LINK] - which reads certificates from the local file system.